meganz/MEGAchat/CodeSafetyGuidline.md

 code will not compile.
 In this way the reference is guaranteed to be non-NULL, cannot be changed during the lifetime of the object, and is more convenient to dereference with `.` rather than `->`.
 * Pass references rather than pointers as function parameters whenever NULL is not used.
-This guarantees that the parameter is never NULL, is easier to pass as parameter (doesn't require & in front), and is easier to dereference with a `.` rather than `->`.
+This guarantees that the parameter is never NULL, is easier to pass as parameter (does not require & in front), and is easier to dereference with a `.` rather than `->`.

 ## Forward declarations ##